swampplays11/uptime/README.md

 ## Queries?

-If you have any questions regarding this project, or you are not able to use this bot, feel free to ask in our discord server [Cursor Gaming](https://discord.gg/mnQvdsZx5F)
+If you have any questions regarding this project, or you are not able to use this bot, feel free to dm me at swampplays11#6613

 ## .env File